 Wisconsin Swimming Pool Water Testing

 Poolside’s staff offers free hot tub spa and swimming pool water testing to ensure your pool water is chemically balanced and free of harmful microorganisms.
-Much like going to the doctor for a checkup or changing the oil in your car, testing pool water is important to ensure your pool is in good health.
-Poor water quality from an inbalance in chemicals can lead to bacteria growth--and can be hazardous to you and your loved ones.
+Poor water quality from an inbalance in chemicals can lead to bacteria growth--which can be hazardous to you and your loved ones.

 How it works

 - Get a sample of your pool or spa water in a clean container—we don’t want to test any outside particles, just your water.

 Bring your sample down to our showroom.

 We perform the water analysis test which determines the pH balance and existence of foreign particles.

 - If you’re water is not up to health standards, our friendly staff can advise you of ways to improve the quality of your pool water.
 They can show you to the chemical products or cleaning equipment you need right there on-site!

 You deserve the most of your pool.
 With the help of our professionals, you’ll get it!

 Why Do Pools Need Testing and Treatment?

-Chlorine and bromine most often associated with keeping pools clean.
-This chemical is able to destroy bacteria and microorganisms in the water.
+Chlorine and bromine are the two most often associated with keeping pools clean.
+These chemicals destroy bacteria and microorganisms in the water.
 There are many other chemicals which may be used to keep your water free of bacteria, microorganisms, and algae.
 The staff of Poolside will gladly assist you in finding the best chemical treatment system for your pool.

 When Should I Test My Pool Water?